kkots/ggxrd_freecam/README.md

 2. Launch `ggxrd_freecam_injector.exe`.

 3. Start a match.
-Freecam only works within matches, in training room, etc (also works while the game is paused).
+Freecam only works within matches, in training room, etc (also works while the game is paused using the game's built-in menu).
    Left-click anywhere on the Guilty Gear's window and the camera should freeze.
 You can now move the camera freely (see `Controls` section).
 Left-click again and the camera should unfreeze.
 More in `Controls` section.

+4. To play the game frame-by-frame refer to `Frame-by-frame Controls` section.

 To turn off the mod you can launch `ggxrd_freecam_injector.exe` again.
 If trying to use the mod with a game version that it doesn't fit, the game may crash.
 The mod should be possible to combine with other mods, but there might be some mods that can't be combined with this one (if they hook or sigscan the same functions).